 - Note: Some user names—such as a Facebook URL—cannot be changed, so choose carefully.

-- Even if you are publicizing the identity behind an account (e.g. John Doe in Marketing and Communications), consider using an impersonal name (e.g. @NUMarCom) in case of staff turnover or a change of direction or roles.
+- Even if you are publicizing the identity behind an account (for example, John Doe in Marketing and Communications), consider using an impersonal name (for example, @NUMarCom) in case of staff turnover or a change of direction or roles.

 - If you opt to use a personal identity and are selecting a photo as the avatar or icon, choose carefully.
 Remember that you are representing the university.